Votega/ga-legislators/README.md

 # ga-legislators

 Data for all members of Georgia's General Assembly, maintained by [VoteGA.org](https://votega.org).
 The **current roster** refreshes daily; **voting records** refresh weekly.
-Because Georgia runs two-year sessions and the upstream data is replaced wholesale at each biennium, this repo also keeps a permanent **per-session archive** so prior General Assemblies are never lost.
+A General Assembly is a two-year *biennium* — a regular session plus any special sessions the Governor convenes — and the upstream data is replaced wholesale over time, so this repo keeps a permanent **per-session archive**: each session's votes (and the frozen end-of-biennium roster) live in their own folder and are never lost.

 ## Current data